WomenPlusPlus/.github/profile/README.md

 # PRIORITIZING LEARNING VS. COMPETITION

 ## :warning: **Important**
-You will find all the info yiu need for this year program, at [this link](https://github.com/WomenPlusPlus/.github/wiki)
+You will find all the info you need for this year program, at [this link](https://github.com/WomenPlusPlus/.github/wiki)

 The main focus of deploy(impact) is to give participants the opportunity to gain real-life experience in the full life cycle of software development projects in a supportive and safe space.